An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "You could still fix this," I said.
 "Uncover her memories.
 She deserves this."

 He stopped crying, nodded and put his hand on her head.
 Something happened.
 She started losing her balance.
 I jumped forward and caught her in my arms.
-I looked at her for an instant, and then she opened her eyes.
+I looked at her for a minute, and then she opened her eyes.
+I knew the moment she saw me that she had recognised me.
+Her eyes met mine, and the time stopped.

 "Horus?" she said.